 Like every other type of RV — or vehicle, for that matter — toy haulers do require regular maintenance to ensure they stay in proper, working condition as long as possible.
-For example, the trailer’s tires need to be checked for rot and other issues, balanced, and occasionally replaced as necessary; your toy hauler’s on-board appliances and amenities may require their own types of specific care and upkeep.
+For example, the trailer’s tires need to be checked for rot and other issues, balanced, and occasionally replaced as necessary.
+Your toy hauler’s onboard appliances and amenities may require their own types of specific care and upkeep.

 Toy haulers do have some parts that other types of rigs don’t have, including moving parts that require attention and care to avoid damage.
-For example, your garage’s entry ramp will likely need to have its hinges oiled from time to time in order to keep it in good working order, and you’ll want to ensure that the systems in place for holding your auxiliary vehicle are in top-notch condition.
+For example, your garage’s entry ramp will likely need to have its hinges oiled from time to time in order to keep it in good working order.
+You’ll want to ensure that the systems in place for holding your auxiliary vehicle are in top-notch condition.
 (After all, you definitely don’t want a great big ATV or even a motorcycle sliding around back there while you’re en route to your next destination!)

 - Spring Maintenance for your RV

-- How to Replace Faucets in your RV
+- How to Replace Faucets in Your RV

 - The Ultimate Guide to HVAC for your RV